A Practitioner's Guide to Kolmogorov-Arnold Networks: Basis Functions

 where \(N\) is the number of basis functions, \(B_n^{(k)}(x)\) denotes the \(n\)-th B\hbox{-}spline of polynomial degree \(k\) defined on a knot vector \( \mathbf{t}=(t_0,\ldots,t_{N+k}) \), and \( c_n \in \mathbb{R} \) are trainable coefficients.
 The Cox–de Boor recursion yields \(C^{k-1}\) continuity, and open–uniform knot choices give well–behaved boundary conditions.

+Variants of this formulation also employ fractional B\hbox{-}splines.
+Aghaei and Zaky~\cite{Alireza2026} introduce a physics-informed fractional KAN in which fractional B\hbox{-}spline bases are combined with a tensorized operational-matrix formulation to efficiently solve distributed-order fractional differential equations.
+These variants extend the classical spline basis to fractional operators but retain the same underlying KAN framework.

-To match boundary and interior regularity/support, the knot vector is often \emph{extended} by \(k\) points on each side.
+For the standard spline construction used in most KAN implementations, the knot vector is often \emph{extended} by \(k\) points on each side.
 This padding allows the model to progressively capture finer details \cite{Wang25}.
 As illustrated in Figure~\ref{Spline_Basis}, the number of active basis functions grows from \(G-k\) to \(G+k\), where \(G\) is the number of internal intervals in the original, non–extended grid.

 Subfigures~\ref{SplineBasis} and~\ref{SplineBasisExt} visualize cubic (\(k{=}3\)) B\hbox{-}spline bases on non–extended and extended grids, respectively.
 Without extension, boundary bases are truncated and lose symmetry; with extension, added knots outside the domain restore full polynomial support (gray bands).
 To compare expressivity, subfigures~\ref{SplineLearned} and~\ref{SplineLearnedExt} synthesize univariate maps